 Once an RFP is issued, the response is typically due within a 2-3 week timeline.
 That deadline can spin the RFP response team into high gear and sometimes panic.
 Who will do what?
 How will we get it done in such a short time?
 Responding to an RFP well requires a team effort and strong management of that team.
 Both are critical to keeping people motivated and effective with their time, their contribution, and their energy.
 Great project management skills require the team leader to take the following steps:

-- Assign a specific person to collate the responses into a template.
-Great content is insufficient to win a bid.
-Charge a person with organizing the raw answers in as visually impactful and easy to read manner possible.
+- Assign a specific person to collate the responses into a template: Great content is insufficient to win a bid.
+Assign a person with organizing the raw answers into a visually impactful and easy-to-read document.
 See the point on layout below.